-While Most staff will feel able to cope successfully using their own preferred style, individual resources, and social support.
+Whilst staff continue to work from home, and we begin to look at recovery, staff have time to start to reflect.
+Most staff will feel able to cope successfully using their own preferred style, individual resources and social support.
 Many may be changed in a positive way, experiencing personal development.
-However, some may experience intrusive thinking about what they 'should' have done differently and shame or guilt about what they have or have not achieved.
+However, some may experience intrusive thinking about what they 'should' have done differently and shame or guilt about what they have or haven't achieved.

-Individual difficulties have wider family and social impacts which may have a longer-term effect.
-Certain staff may be at risk of other psychological difficulties, including but not limited to burnout, anxiety, post-traumatic stress, or suicidal thoughts.
+Individual difficulties have wider family and social impacts which may have a longerterm effect.
+Certain staff may be at risk of other psychological difficulties, including but not limited to burnout, anxiety, post-traumatic stress or suicidal thoughts.